Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 ### Step 4 : Building Index For Reference Genome

 Indexing a reference genome is the process of generating a set of data structures that facilitate rapid access to specific locations within the genomic sequence.
 Indexing is crucial for improving the performance and speed of downstream analyses, such as alignment and variant detection.

+It is akin to creating a table of contents for a book, where each chapter or section corresponds to a specific region in the genome.
+This process organizes the sequence data into a structure that allows tools to quickly locate and retrieve specific segments, much like flipping to a chapter by its page number.
 ```
 buildindex(basename="chr1_mm10",reference="chr1.fa")
 ```
 ### Step 5 : Alignment

-The next step is to align the RNA-seq reads to the reference genome using the “align” function from the Rsubread package.
+The next step is to align the RNA-seq reads which is the FASTQ files to the reference genome using the “align” function from the Rsubread package.
 The input format is indicated as “FASTQ” to show the input files are in FASTQ format.
 This process involves mapping the sequence of nucleotides in the genome into a format that can be efficiently searched, enabling bioinformatics tools to quickly locate and align sequencing reads to the reference genome.